Lake Boonderoo

-Lake Boonderoo is an ephemeral freshwater lake located in the Goldfields-Esperance region of Western Australia.
+Lake Boonderoo is an ephemeral freshwater lake in the Goldfields-Esperance region of Western Australia.

 It is situated approximately 200 km east of Kambalda on the Nullarbor Plain.
 The lake covers an area of roughly 2500 ha when full.
 It is fed by Ponton Creek on its north western side.

 The lake lies mostly within the boundaries of Boonderoo and Kanandah Stations which were established in the 1960s and have been running cattle since 1973.
 The lake has filled in 1975 following heavy rain events further north near Leonora after a cyclone.
 The rains filled both Lake Braeside and Lake Rebecca to overflow down Ponton Creek to fill Boonderoo and expand out to an area of between 50 km2 to 80 km2.
 The next time the lake filled was in 1995 following Cyclone Bobby.

 Lake Boonderoo is an important wetland for birds and invertebrates as it dries out and becomes increasingly saline.
 In 2005 the lake was found to have a 250 ha infestation of the invasive weed, the tamarisk tree.